Desvelao/lualog/README.md

         }
     }

-logger:inspect(my_blue_string) -- inspect a table with yor table_inspect config defined or use default values.
+logger:inspect(my_table) -- inspect a table with yor table_inspect config defined or use default values.
 No plugin is applied.
 ```
 Log: